autoloadnextpost/auto-load-next-post/readme.txt

 = Note to Beginners =

-Auto Load Next Post is a plugin for self-hosted WordPress sites.
+Auto Load Next Post is a plugin _designed_ for self-hosted WordPress sites.
 This means you will need to [switch from WordPress.com to WordPress.org](http://www.wpbeginner.com/wp-tutorials/how-to-properly-move-your-blog-from-wordpress-com-to-wordpress-org/) if you want to use this plugin on your WordPress site.

 = Demo Site =